How doth the little busy bee

 For a long life, breakfast daily on honey. – Pythagoras

 Human beings have fabricated the illusion that they have the technological prowess to be independent of nature.
-Bees underline the reality that we are more, not less, dependent on nature’s services in a world of close to 7 billion people. – Achim Steiner
+Bees underline the reality that we are more, not less, dependent on nature’s services… – Achim Steiner

 Life is all one – as big as the world and as small as a honey bee. – Hattie Ellis

 Bees – their feet are dusted with spices from a million flowers. – Ray Bradbury

 We have rather chosen to fill our hives with honey and wax; thus furnishing mankind with the two noblest of things, which are sweetness and light. – Jonathan Swift